Electronic-Mango/openai-chatgpt-discord-bot/README.md

 Bot works on servers for everyone, it will respond to DMs only for bot owner.

+Configured channel IDs where bot should automatically respond can be stored, the bot will be able to automatically start responding after restart.
-Conversation/context is not stored permanently and will be removed when the bot is restarted.
+Conversation/context is not stored permanently and will be removed when the bot is restarted, so it won't remember the context of the conversation.